TEAMMATES/teammates/docs/development.md

 Most of developers may not need to write and/or run client scripts but if you are to do so, take note of the following:

+* The `client.properties` file contains some configuration values used in client scripts.
 * If you are to run a script in a production environment, there are additional steps to follow.
 Refer to [this guide](https://github.com/TEAMMATES/teammates-ops/blob/master/platform-guide.md#running-client-scripts).
 * It is not encouraged to compile and run any script via command line; use any of the supported IDEs to significantly ease this task.